microsoft/azure-boards-estimate/README.md

 **Note:** do not publish the extension as a public extension under a different publisher as this will create a clone of the extension and it will be unclear to the community which one to use.
 If you feel you don't want to contribute to this repository then publish a private version for your use-case.

-> About Microsoft DevLabs
-Microsoft DevLabs is an outlet for experiments from Microsoft, experiments that represent some of the latest ideas around developer tools.
-Solutions in this category are designed for broad usage, and you are encouraged to use and provide feedback on them; however, these extensions are not supported nor are any commitments made as to their longevity.

 Check out https://learn.microsoft.com/en-us/azure/devops/extend/get-started to learn how to develop Azure DevOps extensions

 ### Developing and Testing